skazkajs/skazkajs/packages/server/README.md

 Skazka Server created with deep understanding of JavaScript core (and node.js), its new ideas like promises and async/await.

-Core of the server was created to resolve highload problems, work as a separate server or with serverless.
+Core of the server was created to resolve highload problems, work as a separate server or serverless.

 And performance is the main reason to maintain this server because in real life you need to pay for each millisecond.